 Message from the Chair

-Sengidi’mo! (with much health and strength!) and welcome to the 2022-2023 academic year!
-I am honored to serve as interim Chair this year, while Professor Akee takes leave to serve on the Council of Economic Advisors in Washington, D.C.
-I know our degree programs well from past service as a former Chair for more than two decades.
 Our curriculum is designed and taught by a distinguished and interdisciplinary faculty who collaborate with more than 20 different Native communities and countless community organizations.
-As much as the American Indian Studies Program at UCLA is devoted to the study of Indigenous peoples, as a land grant institution we are committed to directly engaging with and working for the Indigenous peoples of California and beyond.
-Among them, we have a particular commitment to the Tongva as the taraaxatom (Indigenous peoples) of Tovaangar (Los Angeles basin, So.
+As much as the UCLA Department of American Indian Studies is devoted to the study of Indigenous peoples and as a land grant institution we are committed to directly engaging with and working for the Indigenous peoples of California and beyond.
+Among them, we have a particular commitment to the Tongva as the Taraaxatom (Indigenous peoples) of Tovaangar (Los Angeles basin, So.
 Channel Islands).

 Student Resources